 Related: How to Clean a Concrete Countertop

 With powdered acetone dyes, they’re more suited for interior use and come in a good variety of colors.
-Since they’re not UV-stable, however, you can’t use them outdoors.
-A great pro of powdered acetone dyes is their short dry time.
-While acid stains need a couple of hours to set, powdered acetone dyes can dry in seconds.
+Since they’re not UV-stable, however, you can’t use them outdoors, Also, acid stains need a couple of hours to set, powdered acetone dyes can dry in seconds.

 6 Best Concrete Stains

-This concrete stain comes in an English Red color, and it won’t fade chip or peel.
-If you’d like, you can also purchase it in different colors; it comes in walnut, black, green, aqua blue, and more.
-It has an acidic base and is specially formulated to bond with the lime components in the concrete.
-You can use this concrete stain on walkways, entrances, patios, driveways, countertops, and more.
+This concrete stain comes in an English Red color, and it won’t fade, chip, or peel.
+It has an acidic base and is formulated to bond with the lime components in the concrete.

-- Suited to both indoor and outdoor use
+- Suited for both indoor and outdoor use

 - Comes in a range of different colors

 - Reliable and consistent